top of page

 Studies indicate that bacteria such as Salmonella can reside on the surface of unwashed eggs.
 If the eggs are washed, they may become more vulnerable to these harmful bacteria, especially if the eggs are not dried properly afterward.
 The moisture left on the shell can create an environment conducive to bacterial growth.

 It's crucial to remember that eggs have been laid in a naturally clean environment.
 Farm fresh eggs typically come with very little contamination, thanks to the hen's natural instincts.
-By washing away the bloom, you disrupt this natural defense system, increasing the risk of spoilage or illness.
+By washing away the bloom, you disrupt this natural defense system.
+This increases the risk of spoilage or illness.

 Ideal Practices for Egg Storage

-To retain the integrity of your farm fresh eggs, follow these storage practices:
+To retain the integrity of your farm fresh eggs, follow these essential storage practices:

-Store in a cool, dry place: Ideally, eggs should be kept refrigerated but can also be stored at room temperature if used within a few weeks.
+• Store in a cool, dry place: Ideally, eggs should be kept refrigerated.
+However, they can also be stored at room temperature if used within a few weeks.
 Just make sure they are in a cool location.

-Do not wash until needed: Store the eggs unwashed and only clean them right before you are about to use them.
+• Do not wash until needed: Store the eggs unwashed.
+Only clean them right before you are about to use them.
 This way, you can keep their protective layer intact.

-Check for dirt: If you notice a bit of dirt on your eggs, you can gently brush it off with a dry cloth or a soft brush rather than washing them.
+• Check for dirt: If you notice a bit of dirt on your eggs, you can gently brush it off with a dry cloth or a soft brush.
 This minimally invasive approach helps keep the bloom intact while still maintaining cleanliness.

 Keeping your eggs stored correctly not only helps prolong their shelf life but also enhances their flavor.
 Fresh, unwashed eggs provide a better quality product that can elevate your cooking and baking.